Anku5hk/Programmers_guide_to_Python/book.md

         # raise error if type does not match
         if not isinstance(x, int) or not isinstance(y, str): raise TypeError("x should be integer and y should be string")
-        # define x and y as private variables to protect them from being altered directly
+        # define 'x' and 'y' as private variables to protect them from being altered directly
         self.__x = x
         self.__y = y